wp-plugins/facebook-thumb-fixer/readme.txt

 == Official Web Site (and support) ==

-<a href="http://www.thatwebguyblog.com/post/facebook-thumb-fixer-for-wordpress">That Web Guy Blog</a>
+<a href="https://wordpress.org/support/plugin/facebook-thumb-fixer">Facebook Thumb Fixer Support</a> at the official Wordpress repository.

-Go to Settings -> Facebook Thumb Fixer for more information about how it works, what it does, and how to resolve common problems.
+Go to 'Facebook Thumb Fixer' in WordPress admin for more information about how it works, what it does, and how to resolve common problems.

 == How to set a fall-back image ==